skatejs/skatejs/README.md

 });
 ```

 There's several problems with this approach.
 First, you're running a selector against the document.
 This is unnecessary and can get slow in large DOMs even in the latest browsers.
-Second, it only gets executed on DOMReady.
+Second, it only gets executed on `DOMContentLoaded`.
 If you want to dynamically add some tabs to your document, then you've got to manually call that again once they've been added to the DOM.

 With Skate, those problems vanish.
 No selectors are run and your tabs will automatically be initialised regardless of when they are put into the document.